aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * Our `BenchMiddleware` intercepts this `action` and triggers an `ajax` request to our rails api.
   * On success, the `ajax` request dispatches an `action` with type `RECEIVE_BENCHES`
-  * When the `BenchReducer` receives this action, it updates the application state with the bench data contained in the `action`
+  * When the `BenchesReducer` receives this action, it updates the application state with the bench data contained in the `action`
   * When the application state changes, it triggers a callback that was provided by the connect function.